WICG/visual-viewport/segments-explainer/SEGMENTS-EXPLAINER.md

 This proposal is primarily aimed at reactive scenarios, where an application wants to take advantage of the fact that it spans multiple displays, by virtue of the user/window manager placing it in that state.
 It is not designed for scenarios of proactively placing content in a separate top-level browsing context on the various displays available (this would fall under the [Window Placement API](https://github.com/webscreens/window-placement/blob/master/EXPLAINER.md) or [Presentation API](https://w3c.github.io/presentation-api/)).
 Note that given the [Screen Enumeration API](https://github.com/webscreens/screen-enumeration/blob/master/EXPLAINER.md) and existing primitives on the Web, it is possible to write JavaScript code that intersects the rectangles of the Display and window, while taking into account devicePixelRatio in order to compute the interesting layout regions of a window spanned across displays.
 However this may not correctly handle corner cases of future device form factors, and thus this proposal tries to centralize access to "here are the interesting parts of the screen a developer can target or consider for presenting content" as a practical starting point.

 ```
-interface VisualViewport : EventTarget {
+interface Viewport : EventTarget {
 	readonly attribute FrozenArray<DOMRect> segments;
 }
 ```

-The value returned from querying `visualViewport.segments` will be an array of DOMRects and based on the data returned for each "viewport segment", developers will be able to infer the number of hinges available as well as the hinge orientation.
-When `visualViewport.segments` is queried on a device with only a single segment, this will return `null`.
-This isn't exposed in this case because this information is redundant with other fields on VisualViewport.
-This also avoids future compatibility issues so that authors don't start using `visualViewport.segments[0]` to target single-screen devices.
+The value returned from querying `viewport.segments` will be an array of DOMRects and based on the data returned for each "viewport segment", developers will be able to infer the number of hinges available as well as the hinge orientation.
+When `viewport.segments` is queried on a device with only a single segment, this will return an array of one element representing the viewport size.

 A user may at any point take the browser window out of spanning mode and place it on one of the screens or vice-versa, in those cases the window resize event will fire and authors can query and get the number of available viewport segments.